radarFudan/radarFudan.github.io/_posts/2021-03-17-latex-on-github-page.md

 date: 2021-03-17
 ---

-The reference are detailed and I won't reinvent the wheel again.
+The references are detailed and I won't reinvent the wheel again.

 ## Reference: